 If you would like to explore the national park on foot, I would recommend hiring a guide as the trails are not marked and you might get lost.
 Vegetation is abundant and you can hike to a cloud forest, the spring of a river or the secluded bays inside the park.
 Take snacks and plenty of water with you when you head off.

 Kayaking and ziplining are further interesting activities, especially if you would like to explore Los Haitises in an alternative way.
-While the zipline in the park is more a low-key attraction and not comparable to the 12-cable adventure parks you find in Punta Cana and elsewhere in the country, the kayaking is an adventurous option for those loving the water.
+While the zipline in the park is more a low-key attraction (better book one of the proper ziplining excursions in Punta Cana) and not comparable to the 12-cable adventure parks you find in Punta Cana and elsewhere in the country, the kayaking is an adventurous option for those loving the water.
 Read on to the following sections if you would like to know how to organize this.

 How to organize your trip to Los Haitises National Park?